-The French owner Veolia is worth billions, but when it came time to compensate the victims and families of those in the accident, the judge’s hands were tied.
+The devastating wreck was caused by a Veolia employee who was text messaging and plowed through a stop signal.
+The French train operator, Veolia, is worth billions, but when it came time to compensate the victims and families of those in the accident, the judge’s hands were tied.

 The law allowed the judge only $200 million to compensate over 100 people for their injuries, which may sound like a lot, but in most cases it was not even enough to cover medical expenses.

 The judge compared it to treating 125 people with 10 bandages.